IceyFlame/Ciderbot/README.md

 - Integration with external APIs
 - Custom event handlers

-This documentation covers the complete modular Discord bot architecture, providing a maintainable and scalable foundation for your Epic Seven and Umamusume community bot.
+This documentation covers the complete modular Discord bot architecture, providing a maintainable and scalable foundation for your Epic Seven and Uma Musume community bot.